pringtest/three-tier-arch-traditional/server-setup/bastion-server.md

 # Access to the ec2 server in private subnet from bastion host

-1. Add private key to ssh so that it can be used in subsecuent command.
+1. Add private key to ssh so that it can be used in subsequent command.

 For mac book:
 ```